sagitarriuss/MusicBrainzPlusAPI/README.md

 ## Build / Run process

+### Docker Compose running (recommended)

+if Docker is used, and it is ok to automatically run both application and database services in containers, run the single command below (in the *MusicBrainzPlusAPI* directory):
+- `docker compose up`

+It will automatically download the latest official Docker images for Python 3.11 and PostgreSQL 15 as a base.
+The local port 7000 will be ready to accept connections to use the API application.

+In this case, the next setup/running steps are not needed and may be skipped.

 ### Initial configuration

 1) The application settings (music DB parameters) are located in the `MusicBrainzPlusAPI/settings.ini` file and should be manually updated with the dedicated PostgreSQL server values.